archeYR/ros-build-msvc-wine/README.md

 * Visual Studio installer might break (returning "The install operation failed" message) if Wine Windows version is set to Windows 10.
 Set the Windows version to Windows 7 (via winecfg or winetricks win7).
 * Visual Studio installer is not able to update itself in Wine.
 To update the installer, simply download the latest version <a href="https://visualstudio.microsoft.com">from here</a> and install it.
 Now the installer should download and install latest Visual Studio updates.

+## Visual Studio 2022
+Due to restricted availbility of older Visual Studio versions (thanks MS), you may want to use Visual Studio 2022 instead, however that currently requires the patched Wine build.
+* Apply <a href="https://gitlab.winehq.org/wine/wine/-/merge_requests/6288">this patch</a> and build Wine.
+* Extract `VisualStudioSetup.exe` and run `vs_setup_bootstrapper.exe`.
+* Proceed as with VS2019 setup, with the exception of dropping `win7` from the `winetricks` command.

 ## WinDBG on Wine
 To run WinDBG on Wine: